 24) What is the pesticide paradox?
 How to overcome it?

-Below describe Methods to prevent pesticide paradox are following:
+Below are described Methods to prevent pesticide paradox:

-Using these above methods, it is possible that we can find more bugs in the segment where bug numbers are dropped.
+Using the above methods, it is possible that we can find more bugs in the segment where bug numbers are dropped.

 25) What is Defect Cascading in Software Testing?

-Defect Cascading is the action of triggering other defects in the application.
+Defect cascading is the action of triggering other defects in the application.
 During testing, while defects go unnoticed then other defects are invoked.
-As an outcome, a greater number of defects crop up in the later stage of development.
-If defect cascading continues then impacts other components of the application and determining the affected component becomes more difficult.
-You can make different test cases for resolving this issue but it is very difficult and time-consuming.
+As an outcome, a greater number of defects crop up in the later stages of development.
+If defect cascading continues, then it impacts other components of the application, and determining the affected component becomes more difficult.
+You can make different test cases for resolving this issuebut it is very difficult and time-consuming.

-26) What is the term ‘quality’ mean when testing?
+26) What does the term ‘quality’ mean when testing?

 27) What is black box testing, and what are the various techniques?

-Black Box testing also known as specification-based testing, analyses the functionality of the software without knowing about the internal structure of the application.
-The goal of this testing is to check the whole workflow of the system works correctly and meets user demands.
+Black Box testing, also known as specification-based testing, analyzes the functionality of the software without knowing about the internal structure of the application.
+The goal of this testing is to check that the whole workflow of the system works correctly and meets user demands.
 Various black box testing techniques are listed below:

 28) What is white box testing, and what are the various techniques?